 In the UK the Information Commissioner's Office (ICO) is an independent authority which upholds the UK legislation relating to Data Protection and other public information rights.

-Under GDPR, personal data is defined as any information relating to an identified or identifiable natural person (also known as a data subject), an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier.
+Under UK GDPR, personal data is defined as any information relating to an identified or identifiable natural person (also known as a data subject), an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier.
 Personal data identifiers can include basic identity information e.g. name, email address, personal address, date of birth, ID numbers, web data such as location, IP address, and Cookie tags.

-For more information on the GDPR and how it governs your personal data you can access all of the detail, definitions and guidance from the ICO at the following link:
+For more information on the UK GDPR and how it governs your personal data you can access all of the detail, definitions and guidance from the ICO at the following link: